 SD switch – Heading Lock

-In position SD↓ the tail beam of the helicopter is “released” (so called Tail Free or Rate Mode), so the helicopter yaw is affected by the influence of aerodynamic forces acting on the model.
+In position SD↓ the tail boom of the helicopter is “released” (so called Tail Free or Rate Mode), so the helicopter yaw is affected by the influence of aerodynamic forces acting on the model.

 SH – Rescue switch